Browse by Medical Category

-Our group is broadly interested in how genetic abnormalities within cancer cells influence their biology and how that biology can, in turn, be exploited to therapeutic advantage.
-We address these questions through basic research studies of key tumor cell signaling pathways including p53, mTOR, and BRCA1/2.
-This work is complemented by genetic analysis of patient tumor samples conducted through our companion laboratory, the Massachusetts General Hospital Translational Research Laboratory.
-Finally, our discoveries in both the basic laboratory and the Translational Research Laboratory are being applied in ongoing clinical trials which seek to identify predictive markers for response to specific therapeutic agents.
+Our group is broadly interested in how genetic abnormalities of breast and related cancers inﬂuence tumor biology, and how that biology can be exploited to therapeutic advantage.
+We address these questions through basic research studies of cancer genetics, molecular evolution and the resulting deregulation of key tumor cell signaling pathways.
+This work is complemented by molecular analyses of patient tissue samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
+Our discoveries in the basic laboratory and through human tumor analysis are being applied in ongoing clinical trials that seek to identify new targets and predictive markers of therapy of breast and other cancers.
 Our ability to work at the interface of basic tumor biology and therapeutic application is strongly supported by our network of collaborators and by the research and clinical infrastructure of the Mass General Cancer Center.

 The p53 network in cancer biology and therapy